aacimov/django-posts/README.rst

         ...
-        'autoslug', # AutoSlug model field to auto-generate slug 'model_utils', # model utilities (TimestampedModel mixin for created and modified fields) 'posts',
+        'autoslug', # AutoSlug model field to auto-generate slug 'model_utils', # model utilities (TimestampedModel mixin for created and modified fields) 'cms',
+        'posts',
     ]

-2. App has 3 extra dependencies as stated above: django-modeltranslation, django-autoslug and django-model-utils so install them first using pip
+2. App has dependencies so they should be included before the posts app

-3. Run `python manage.py migrate` to create the posts models.
+3. Run `python manage.py makemigrations` to create the posts models and apply them using `python manage.py migrate`.

 4. Start the development server and visit http://127.0.0.1:8000/admin/ to create sections and posts.

 5. Create a new section and add its `namespace`